pimms/jrk_client/README.md

 This app is *not* complete, and is missing a few required components for it to work properly.
 Because copyright.

+You also need to generate all the icons.
+This can be done by running the `scripts/gen-icon.sh`-script.

 ## Background Image